Models for information propagation on graphs: Introduction

 In contrast to the continuum setting, only a scattered picture is currently available for graphs, including shortest paths, Dijkstra’s algorithm and graph-eikonal models.
 Motivated by the continuum setting, the aim of this work is to propose and unify corresponding perspectives in the graph setting.
 We formulate and relate several classes of models based on front propagation, first arrival time over sets of admissible paths and a local equation considering arrival times at a given node and its neighbours.
 As part of this, we introduce appropriate graph-based generalisations of the continuum counterparts for the three classes of models.
 In the context of the Dijkstra algorithm, for instance, the Dijkstra algorithm can be regarded as a front propagation model.
 For the local equation, we replace \eqref{eq:eikonal}--\eqref{eq:eikonalbc} in the continuum setting by a graph-based version of the local equation

 for $p=\infty$ with boundary conditions \eqref{eq:eikonalbc}, which leads to an $\ell^\infty$ graph-eikonal equation.
 We also propose a first arrival time model, based on the travel time over paths, and prove its equivalence to Dijkstra's algorithm.
 Motivated by the special case $p=\infty$ for the local equation, we derive front propagation, first arrival time and local equations for other cases of $p$.
 The main contribution of this paper is to model wave propagation in the graph-based setting using three perspectives (front propagation, first arrival times and local equations).
-We prove the equivalence of the models for the special cases of $p$.
+We prove the equivalence of the models for special cases of $p$.
 It is important to note that in the models we do not embed the vertices in any ambient Euclidean space.
-However in certain cases of graphs corresponding to regular grids in the Euclidean space we do derive formal PDE limits and provide some computational examples illustrating the models.